f5devcentral/f5-big-iq-lab/docs/class6/module5/lab1.rst

 into BIG-IQ.
 In this case the Boston BIG-IP Cluster or the Seattle BIG-IP.

 If you choose ``BIG-IQ``, the the contents of this profile on the SJC-vBIGIP01 BIG-IP will get overwritten by what is already on BIG-IQ.
-This is likely not a prefered behavior becuase this is a working configuration and changing the content of the profile will likely break something.
+This is likely not a preferred behavior because this is a working configuration and changing the content of the profile will likely break something.

 Choosing ``BIG-IP`` will overwrite the contents of this profile on BIG-IQ with what is being imported from this BIG-IP.
 This would then overwrite the configuration of the other BIG-IP's that use this same shared object with the contents of the SJC-vBIGIP01 BIG-IP profile on the next deployment.